 - Salt and cracked pepper to taste

-Soak mung beans 4–6 hours or overnight if possible.
+Soak the mung beans for 4–6 hours or overnight if possible.
+Drain and rinse.

-Cook for about 30 minutes, testing the mung beans for doneness (the cooking time will vary depending on whether the beans were soaked or not).
-They should be soft but not mushy.
+Cook for about 30 minutes, testing the mung beans for doneness (the cooking time will vary depending on how long the beans were soaked).
+When fully cooked, they should be soft but not mushy.

-Using an immersion or a normal blender, blend everything together.
-Flavor with pepper and salt, and it’s ready to eat.
+Using an immersion blender or an upright blender, mix everything together.
+Flavor with pepper and salt to taste, and it’s ready to eat.
+Enjoy!